HenryGinn/Einstein-s-Riddle-Solver-5/README.md

 - Up $n$ generations, down $m$ generations, $2 \le n < m$: $n^{\text{th}}$ cousin, $m-n$ times removed

 If a relation ends with "Husband" or "Wife", then we will give that the same name as if the relation did not end with "Husband" or "Wife", but add "-in-law" on the end, and change the gender to match if it is relevant.
 If a relation has a spousal term in the middle then we truncate the relation after the spousal term and treat that as it's own relation.
 We then add the relevant ownership grammar and add the label of the rest of the relation.
 For example, "Mother, Sister, Husband, Brother" would be labelled as "Uncle-in-law's Brother".

+This motivates the following implementation.
+We first split a relation into components which we will refer to as "in-law components".
+The relations will be split whenever a spouse is given, so each component will only contain blood relations.
+These components will be given a name according to the blood relation naming system described above, and then stitched together with the other in-law components.
+To give each component a name we only need to consider how many generations up and then down it has gone.
+This is well-defined due to how we described the relations, as any if a relation were to go down a generation and then back up again, this would be described by the spouse or sibling of a previously considered generation.
+Implicit in any sibling relation is going up and down one generation, and we note this is a non-trivial change to the number of generations.
+For each in-law component, we are actually going to describe the spouse, so we can change the gender of the person before to match that of their spouse, and this will handle any gende issues when describing the in-law.